 Maarten Rots (Aalten, 1982) is a Dutch artist working with photography as a medium.
 His photographs reveal the abstract qualities that can be found in everyday life, often with architecture as a prominent ingredient and a strong focus on composition, texture and color.

 Rots travels Europe with a camper van to uncover abstract images in daily surroundings, mostly dealing with the effects of light and shadow on textured architectural objects.
 Intentionally utilizing the flattening effect of the camera he introduces spatial ambiguity and often provides a minimal sense of scale, which leads to an image that reveals the abstract in the mundane.
-The resulting photographs often lean towards graphic imagery and are commonly confused for paintings or drawings upon first look.
+The resulting photographs often lean towards graphic imagery and are commonly mistaken for paintings or drawings upon first look.